Whenever you hear the word “CMS,” your first thought is about WordPress, Magento, or something along those lines.

 Then you use Static Site Generator as an engine to combine your code with your content and deliver it to your Static Site.

 Wait, did I mention API earlier?
 Yes!
-It means if you build some website using headless CMS, you can also build an iOS app, an Android app, a Windows app or an app for wearables, you just name the platform.
-And that too managed at a single place using the same admin panel (content part) provided by CMS.
+It means if you build some website using headless CMS, you can also create an iOS app, an Android app, a Windows app or an app for wearables; you name the platform.
+And that, too managed at a single place using the same admin panel (content part) provided by CMS.